-I studied at Harvard before leaving to start Conduit, a tool to help people reconnect.
-I also founded the Project for Better Journalism, a nonprofit working to strengthen K12 student journalism programs, and serve on the advisory board for Sponsr.Us, a nonprofit student initiatives platform.
+Many years ago, borne from my work in education policy, I founded the Project for Better Journalism, a nonprofit working to strengthen K12 student journalism programs.
+I also cofounded and now serve on the advisory board for Sponsr.Us, a nonprofit student initiatives platform.

-Many years ago I also created the online academic planner Schooltraq, which has risen in popularity despite its age.
-For the last six years I’ve lived in New England but I was born and raised outside the city of Houston.
+Many years ago I also created the online academic planner Schooltraq, which has grown in popularity despite its age.
+For the last six years, I’ve lived in New England but I was born and raised outside Houston.
 I graduated from Phillips Exeter in 2015.